Important: Find a doctor willing to follow this protocol, and test for complications.

 0.5mg didn’t cause severe problems, but it did lead to gradual muscle weakening, and steroid withdrawal when lowering the dose.

 At 0.375mg (1/2 of a 0.75mg tablet) and 0.25mg daily (1/2 of a 0.5mg tablet), I didn’t notice side effects, but my muscles didn’t get any stronger, and gradually got weaker over time.
 Lowering the dose to 0.1mg of dexamethasone daily did produce some stiffness and muscle aches, probably from withdrawal, but I have a lot more energy and stamina (for ALS).

 Most importantly, I haven’t had any progression of major ALS symptoms other than stiffness.
-I’m still able to talk, swallow, eat, breathe, and walk (stiffly at the moment).
+I’m still able to talk, swallow, eat, breathe, and walk (stiffly).
 I walk pretty well with a rollator (rolling walker) when I’m not afraid of falling.
 And I can still touch type with both hands!
 My left hand didn’t work well enough to type before I started dexamethasone.

 The onset of ALS is a medical emergency.
 The sooner you start this low dose dexamethasone protocol (if it works), the milder the disability you will have to live with for the rest of your life.

 Alpha Lipoic Acid